DrPaulBrewer/zip-bucket/README.md

 If you clone the repository and want to test it locally, you will need to change the storage initialization and bucket names in ./test/index.js to something more appropriate for your local tests.

-## Known Issues

-* Needs more tests
-* Needs to delete its temp files in /tmp

 ## Copyright

 Copyright 2017 Paul Brewer, Economic and Financial Technology Consulting LLC <drpaulbrewer@eaftc.com> and Contributors

 ## Contributions

-@atlanteh Windows compatibility, downloadValidation flag
+@atlanteh Windows compatibility, downloadValidation flag, v1.0 based on streaming

 ## License